ConnerGetchell/Async-CountryAPI-Task/README.md

 A task to be completed for Altair Data job interview.

+# How to Run:
+1. Pull down repo
+2. Terminal: Navigate to .\venv\Scripts
+3. Terminal: 'activate' to start virtual enviroment
+4. Terminal: Navigate back to root directory of project
+5. Terminal: 'pip install -r requirements.txt'
+6. Terminal: Finally, run the application with 'py main.py'

 # Notes:
 1. Normally I would git ignore the virtual enviroment, but for the sake of demonstration in this application I felt that I should include it:
     * Environments: